Japan’s master figure skater

-On 11 March 2011, Japanese figure skater Yuzuru Hanyū, who had been crowned world junior champion the previous year, was in the middle of a training session at his local ice rink when a terrible earthquake struck off the coast off his home town, Sendai, triggering a devastating tsunami.
+On 11 March 2011, Japanese figure skater Hanyū, who had been crowned world junior champion the previous year, was in the middle of a training session at his local ice rink when a devastating earthquake struck off the coast off his home town, Sendai, triggering a devastating tsunami.

 “I often feel that things you take for granted are not always guaranteed,” he later reflected.
 “Everything exists by luck.
 Because I almost lost everything, I came to feel this way.
 The disaster totally changed my values.
 I want to make every single day, every practice and every competition count.”

 In 2012, Hanyū won a bronze medal at the ISU World Figure Skating Championships in Nice (FRA).
 Shortly afterwards, he published his autobiography, entitled Blue Flames, the royalties for which went towards refurbishing the Sendai Ice Rink.

 The up-and-coming figure skater then hired reputed coach Brian Orser.
 Basing himself in Toronto (CAN), Hanyū stepped up his training regime and refined his technique.
 After winning in style at the Japanese Championships in December 2013 in Sapporo, he earned a call-up to the Japanese Olympic team that was bound for the Sochi Games.

 Hanyū was in masterful form at the Sochi 2014 men’s figure skating competition at the Iceberg Skating Palace, delivering an astonishing short programme routine.
 To the sounds of Gary Moore’s Parisienne Walkways, he captivated the crowd by performing a quadruple toe, triple axel, and triple lutz-triple toe loop combination.
 His stunning display earned him a world record score of 101.45, as he became the first figure skater in history to break the 100-point barrier in the short programme.